btskinner/rworkshop/_modules/syntax.md

     interactivity.
 If you come knowing [Julia](https://julialang.org) as your first language, who are you?

-[^4]: Stata has some object-oriented features and R some procedural
+[^6]: Stata has some object-oriented features and R some procedural
     programming behaviors, so the assigned labels aren’t perfect.
 They are mostly right, though.

-[^5]: Full disclosure: all questions I asked when learning R.
+[^7]: Full disclosure: all questions I asked when learning R.

-[^6]: R also supports arrays, which can take on more than two
-    dimensions.

-[^7]: For clarity, I’ll call them packages when talking about what is
-    downloaded and libraries when discussing what is loaded into memory.
-    Since the names are the same, it’s really a semantic difference.